Why do teens use alcohol or drugs?

 - Talk to your parents.
 That may sound odd, but they love you and were also teens once.
 They can help you.

-- Talk to your family doctor, school counselor, adult relative, minister or clergy member, or a friend's parents.
+- Talk to your family doctor, a school counselor, an adult relative, a faith leader, or a friend's parents.

 - Contact the national Substance Abuse and Mental Health Services Administration (SAMHSA) help line at 1-800-662-HELP (4357) or online at www.samhsa.gov to learn about treatment programs in your area.
 Talking to someone about your feelings about substance use can help.